 \subsection{Post-processing}

-The post-processing of the GCMs is done using the \textit{gcm\_toolkit} code. \textit{gcm\_toolkit} is an open-source Python package to read, post-process, and plot 3D GCM data.
+The post-processing of the GCMs was done using the \texttt{gcm\_toolkit} code. \texttt{gcm\_toolkit} is an open-source Python package to read, post-process, and plot 3D GCM data.
 This package has already been implemented for GCM studies for exoplanets in \cite{carone2020,schneider2022}.
-The gcm-toolkit regrids the output to a regular latitude-longitude grid with the same number of layers: 53.
+The \texttt{gcm\_toolkit} regrids the output to a regular latitude-longitude grid with the same number of layers: 53.
 The new latitude-longitude grid is regridded to (45, 72).
-The output of gcm-toolkit is then used as an input to the 3D radiative transfer code \textit{gcm\_toolkit}.
+The output of \texttt{gcm\_toolkit} was then used as an input to the 3D radiative transfer code \texttt{gcm\_toolkit}.

-\textit{gCMCRT} is a 3D GPU-accelerated Monte Carlo Radiative Transfer \citep{lee2022} is used on a spherical geometry grid to post-process the GCM results. \textit{gCMCRT} has been previously used along with ADAM at low resolution \citep{komacek2022} and high resolution \citep{wardenier2021}.
-The effects of cloud structures on the resulting transmission spectra, emission spectra of the model output are studied using \textit{gCMCRT}. \textit{gCMCRT} simulates the path of photon packets through a planetary atmosphere in 3D.
-It is a hybrid MCRT and ray-tracing code, using the “peel-off” ray-tracing method to produce images and spectra of the simulated planet.
+\texttt{gCMCRT} is a 3D GPU-accelerated Monte Carlo Radiative Transfer \citep{lee2022} that is used on a spherical geometry grid to post-process the GCM results. \texttt{gCMCRT} has been previously used along with ADAM at low resolution \citep{komacek2022} and high resolution \citep{wardenier2021}.
+The effects of cloud structures on the resulting transmission spectra and emission spectra of the model output are studied using \texttt{gCMCRT}. \texttt{gCMCRT} simulates the path of photon packets through a planetary atmosphere in 3D.
+It is a hybrid MCRT and ray-tracing code, using the 'peel-off' ray-tracing method to produce images and spectra of the simulated planet.

 Previous post-processing of GCMs was usually done by using a plane-parallel code and produced a planetary flux per unit surface, which is then scaled by the measured planetary radius in transit.
-On the contrary, \textit{gCMCRT} outputs the total outgoing flux, and for gas giant planets, there is no satisfactory definition of surface to normalise the flux.
+On the contrary, \texttt{gCMCRT} outputs the total outgoing flux, and for gas giant planets, there is no satisfactory definition of surface to normalise the flux.
 However, an error in the planetary radius would directly translate into an error in the outgoing flux; we therefore need to make sure our model has the correct radius.
 It is important to note that the radius can be used as a free parameter after the spectrum is obtained.
 But in this case, the radius of the planet and corresponding reference pressure are calculated by fitting the transmission spectrum of the planet to the observations.